 Campus Life provides education, advocacy and support for Duke students through advising, leadership development and experiential education.
 Campus Life is comprised of nine departments that: work with a multicultural campus community to promote intellectual understanding, acknowledgement, and appreciation of their differences and similarities; advocate for equal access for students and student groups to participate in campus activities, including an equitable distribution of support resources for those activities; and promote a seamless integration of the academic and co-curricular sides of the University to promote a holistic, educational experience for students.
 Outreach programs and services are designed to foster an equitable and engaged university community as well as a culture of broad social and civic understanding.

-The Center for Lesbian, Gay, Bisexual, and Transgender Life (Center for LGBT Life) provides education, advocacy, support, and space for lesbian, gay, bisexual, transgender, questioning, and straight-allied students, staff, and faculty at Duke, as well as alumni/ae and members of neighboring communities; and presents educational, cultural, and social opportunities for all students, faculty, staff, and alumni/ae to challenge intolerance and to create a more hospitable campus climate.
+Center for Sexual and Gender Diversity (CSGD) provides education, advocacy, support, and space for lesbian, gay, bisexual, transgender, questioning, and straight-allied students, staff, and faculty at Duke, as well as alumni/ae and members of neighboring communities; and presents educational, cultural, and social opportunities for all students, faculty, staff, and alumni/ae to challenge intolerance and to create a more hospitable campus climate.

 - Center for Multicultural Affairs